 Further studies considering different ethnic groups with large samples are required to confirm this finding.
 Related: Polymorphisms.

-The association of 6 variants of 8q24 and the risk of glioma: A meta-analysis.
+go site The association of 6 variants of 8q24 and the risk of glioma: A meta-analysis.
 Medicine Baltimore.
 With the advances in sequencing technologies and genome-wide association studies GWAS , several inherited variants that increase glioma risk have been identified.
 Ten studies including cases and 17, controls were collected to conduct a meta-analysis to evaluate the associations between 6 variants in 8q24 and glioma risk.

 Further studies are needed to explore the role of the 8q24 variants involved in the etiology of glioma.
 Related: Chromosome 8.
 Zhonghua Yi Xue Za Zhi.
 BMC Neurol.
 We aim to investigate associations between CIC gene mutation status, MR characteristics and clinical features.
 Related: CIC.
 DNA Cell Biol.